Shivam3399/CryptoLiveTracker/Crypto_Tracker/README.md

 # Crypto-Tracker# CryptoLiveTracker
-This crypto tracker tracks and updates the top crypto currencies in every 5 minutes and saves them in an excel file.
-The execl file also gets updated simultaneously.
-As we run the code, first a pdf is generated stating the top 5 cryptocurrencies.
+This crypto tracker monitors and updates the top cryptocurrencies every 5 minutes, saving the data in an Excel file, which is simultaneously updated.
+Upon running the code, a PDF is first generated, displaying the top 5 cryptocurrencies.